flowtsohg/mdx-m3-viewer/README.md

 2. The viewer chooses the correct handler based on the extension - in this case the MDX handler - sees this is a server fetch, and uses the source for the fetch.
 3. A new MDX model is created and starts loading (at this point the viewer gets a `loadstart` event from the model).
 4. The model is returned.
-5. ...time passes until the model finishes loading...(meanwhile, the model sends `progress` events)
+5. ...time passes until the model finishes loading...(meanwhile, the model sends `progress` events, if it's a server fetch)
 6. The model is constructed successfuly, or not, and sends a `load` or `error` event respectively, followed by the `loadend` event.
 7. In the case of a MDX model, the previous step will also cause it to load its textures, in this case `texture.blp`.
 8. myPathSolver is called with `texture.blp`, which returns `["Resources/texture.blp", ".blp", true]`, and we loop back to step 2, but with a texture this time.